-- Our problems to properly manage our emotions is usually rooted in our childhood development. - This means that we have not developed the skills to moderate our excitements, regulate our emotions, or have a sense of humour and laugh at times of stress.
+- Our inability to properly manage our emotions is rooted in our childhood development. - This means that we lack the necessary neural patterns to modulate our excitements, control our emotions, or laugh at times of stress.

-- In SAT, the adult learns how a good parent interacts with a child, and through role-playing they become a parent for their child. - The intervention strategy is based on collaboration between the adult and the child for regulating emotions and learning to laugh. - The adult helps the child replace the old derelict house with a grand new one with the aim of realizing the child's potentials and higher goals.
+- In SAT, the adult learns how a good parent interacts with a child, and through role-playing they become a parent and represent the child. - Strategy: Collaboration between the adult self and the child for regulating emotions and learning to laugh. - The adult self helps the child replace the old derelict house with a grand new one with the aim of realizing the child's potentials and higher goals.